-We admit students for both three–year and four–year courses, and also take students for the joint courses Maths and Statistics, Maths and Computer Science (for which see under Computer Science) and Maths and Philosophy.
+We admit students for both three–year and four–year courses, and also take students for the joint courses Maths and Statistics, Maths and Computer Science (about which you can learn more on the Computer Science page)and Maths and Philosophy.
 Although Maths and Philosophy is a small subject within the University, our tutors in both subjects are keen to encourage it, and the College has always had a steady number of students studying for this joint course.

-At Magdalen we usually admit four undergraduates each year to read Mathematics (including one for Maths and Statistics) and one for each of the joint courses in Maths and Computer Science and Maths and Philosophy.
+At Magdalen we usually admit four undergraduates each year to read Mathematics (including one for Maths and Statistics), two for the joint course in Maths and Computer Science and one for Maths and Philosophy.
 We are keen to attract outstanding students who are willing to invest time and energy in a challenging course.

 Tutorials in Mathematics are given by Julien Berestycki, whose research is in probability, Jan Kristensen, whose research is in analysis, and David Cox, who specialises in applied mathematics and also works in a local school.

 Appointment: Supernumerary Fellow

 Appointment: Waynflete Professor of Pure Mathematics